up9inc/mockintosh/README.md

 Ability to serve multiple services from single container, without much resource overhead

-Have JSON schema for configuration language - avoid Mockoon’s mistake of not documenting enough
+Have JSON schema for configuration language - avoid Mockoon’s mistake of not exposing the format enough

 Import from OpenAPI and Postman collections